glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 To avoid any nasty surprises, find out in advance how the wedding day and the speeches will be organised.
 Because things may be a little different to what you expect.

-Here are some smart questions to ask the groom before you get started:
+Here are some smart questions to ask the Groom before you get started:

 - What's the date of the wedding (basic but crucial!)
 - Where do the speeches fit into the overall schedule?
 - Who else is scheduled to speak and in what order?
-(Usually it's the father of the bride, then the groom, then the best man, but there are lots of possible variations.)
+(Usually it's the Father of the Bride, then the Groom, then the Best Man, but there are lots of possible variations.)
 - Are there any specific time constraints you need to be aware of?
-- Are there any topics that the groom would prefer you to avoid?
+- Are there any topics that the Groom would prefer you to avoid?
-- Are there specific stories the groom will mention in his speech (so you can avoid duplicating them in yours)?
+- Are there specific stories the Groom will mention in his speech (so you can avoid duplicating them in yours)?

-The groom may not have all the answers to hand, but just getting a few answers can give you confidence to start working on your speech.
+The Groom may not have all the answers to hand, but just getting a few answers can give you confidence to start working on your speech.

 ## Step 2: Brain-dump Lots of Ideas